silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 I was requiring them to arrive at my conclusions by my route, and treating the failure to do so as a fault in them.
 The same verdict I had been handed, passed on with the reasoning still missing.

 I fought the wrong battle for years.
 I was the victim of this and I was also, without knowing it and without meaning it, the person doing it.
 Both are true.
 Neither cancels the other, and I am not going to use the first to soften the second.
+My only hope is that they know this at 20, instead of at 50, because it keeps piling up, and 30 more years is unbearable.

 So yes - add it to the list of things I have been convicted of.
 I have added it myself.
 It is the heaviest thing on there, and it is the only one I do not dispute.